Best Steps To Grow Milkweed In Containers

 Butterfly weed is covered in vibrantly coloured blossoms.
 While some cultivars have brilliant orange or red blooms, many have yellow blossoms.
 Flat tips can be seen on the flower clusters.

-This is a little cultivar that only grows to a height of 2 feet.
+This small cultivar grows to a height of only 2 feet.
 It tolerates drought and requires full sun and soil with good drainage.

 The plant can bloom from May through September, so deadhead it frequently to encourage more blooming.

-Butterfly weed is shorter than common milkweed, which has taller stalks that typically reach a height of 5 feet but can occasionally reach as high as 8 feet.
+Butterfly weed is shorter than common milkweed, with taller stalks that typically reach 5 feet but can occasionally reach as high as 8 feet.

 Only in the summer can balls of tiny pink to purple flowers appear.
-Place this type away from regions that receive shade because it requires a lot of sunlight.
-Additionally, it requires slightly moister soil.
+This type should be placed away from regions that receive shade because it requires a lot of sunlight and slightly moist soil.

 For the Western half of North America, summer brings about the blooming of star-shaped flower clusters that are ball-shaped and typically blush or rosy pink.